"Piano - yesterday, today and tomorrow"

 The idea of the congress is to show how the design, construction and work on pianos has changed over the years; how it looks today and what challenges it brings.

 We will also want to show the European heritage of keyboard instruments, referring to tradition and history.
-We will show instruments from different eras, those from the 18th and 19th golden ages for the piano, but also those produced today.
+We will show instruments from different eras, those from the piano’s golden ages in the 18th and 19th centuries, but also those produced today.
 There will also be a presentation of technologies related to the renovation of used instruments.
 Poland, and especially Kalisz, has become a European powerhouse in the field of instrument restoration.

 The challenges of today

 The COVID-19 coronavirus pandemic brought new challenges for producers and piano technicians.
-During it, the work of tuners moved from the stage to the private homes and flats of musicians or piano users.
-This showed how important the comfort of a player’s work is in a private space, therefore we would like to present the widest possible range of solutions for quiet piano and piano playing systems to a wide audience.
+During this time, the work of tuners moved from the stage to the private houses and flats of musicians or piano users.
+This showed how important the comfort of a musician’s work is in a private space, therefore we would like to present the widest possible range of solutions for quiet piano and piano playing systems to a wide audience.

 The pandemic has also shown that the major change in the piano manufacturing market is the collapse of instrument supply chains.
 Therefore, we plan to present a wide range of instrument manufacturers not only from Europe, but from all over the world.
 We want to contribute to improving the availability of pianos and upright pianos by establishing new business relationships or opening up new markets.
 This will improve competitiveness and, consequently, the quality of the pianos themselves that customers have access to.